 - Statistics III – Intermediate statistics (Soc.362 or equivalent)

-- Computing in the Social Sciences (Soc.
+- Data Management for Social Science Research (Soc.
 365 or equivalent)

 - Practicum in Research and Analysis (Soc.
 693)

 What is the internship like?

 CAR students typically do their internship in the summer before their senior year or the fall of their senior year.
 Some start earlier.
 The internship requirement is a committment of 15-20 hours per week for one semester (summer or fall).
 Internship experiences vary but the one thing that all students get is hands-on experience working with data.
 This may include assistance with design of a survey instrument, data collection, data input, data cleaning and consistency checking, and ideally some data analysis and presentation.
 CAR graduates uniformly report that their internships provided them with skills and experiences of immediate professional relevance.
 In recent years, students have interned at on-campus institutes such as the Applied Population Laboratory, The UW Survey Center, and the Wisconsin Longitudinal Study.
 Others have interned off-campus at businesses such as CUNA Mutual, Third Wave Research or for state government offices.
 Most internships are paid.

 What kinds of jobs do CAR students enter?